ezhatiara/ezhatiara/README.md

 - 👋 Hi, I’m @ezhatiara, your friendly neighborhood coder!

-- 👀 I’m interested in the limitless world of software development, from web develompment to data science.
+- 👀 I’m interested in the limitless world of front end development and data science.

 - 🌱 I’m currently learning and growing my skills with each line of code I write.
 Lifelong learning is my motto!